Azure-Samples/communication-services-java-quickstarts/CallAutomation_AppointmentReminder/readme.md

 # Appointment Reminder Call Sample

 This sample application shows how the Azure Communication Services - Call Automation SDK can be used to build automated call solutions.
 This sample makes an outbound call to a phone number and plays an audio message.
 Application plays next audio based on the key pressed by the callee.
-This sample application configured for accepting tone 1 (tone1) and 2 (tone2), If the callee pressed any other key than expected, or none at all, an invalid audio tone will be played and then call will be disconnected.
+This sample application configured for accepting tone 1 (tone1) and 2 (tone2), If the callee pressed any other key than expected, or none at all, an audio tone will be played accordingly and then call will be disconnected.
 The application is a console-based application build on Java development kit(JDK) 11.

 ## Getting started